Our content is reader-supported. If you click a link and buy something, we may get a commission at no extra cost to you. Read full disclosure here.

 Estimated cost: $2000 – $40,000 per month

 To use the Shopify enterprise platform and all its features, you need to pay a license fee or platform fee, which is a monthly-based cost.
 The payment will give you access to the Shopify plus platform and hosts your site on its servers.
+There is also Shopify annual plan pricing that allows merchants to enjoy a 10% discount when the payment is made upfront.

 Shopify enterprise pricing model is gauged by monthly usage (i.e. the monthly sales volume on Shopify).
 This means the more sales you make, the more resources and supports you will need to power your online store.